Understanding French Country Decor

 The key to French country furniture is a sense of lived-in history.
 Antiques lend a vintage touch to your space, though new items in a traditional style can have a similar effect.
 Wingback armchairs, wrought iron daybeds, and weathered console tables have an heirloom quality that gives every piece a story to tell.

 Although meant to evoke a rustic setting, this furniture is far from scruffy.
 Carved details and gentle curves bring a hint of opulence to a homespun atmosphere.
-Turned legs, tufted upholstery, and intricate moulding are some of the details that elevate this look.
+Turned legs, tufted upholstery, and intricate molding are some of the details that elevate this look.
 Louis XVI chairs, with their oval backs and plush seats, are a prime example of the embellishments common in French country design.

 French Country Room by Room